 3. The Director Institutional Equity will arrange for the mediation and notify the disputants of the arrangements within five working days following the request.

 4. If a dispute is not resolved through mediation, the employee may follow the Grievance Process if applicable.

 B. Mediation for Claims of Discrimination or Harassment

 1. Employees may participate in the mediation process in situations regarding alleged discrimination or harassment after filing a Waiver of Complaint as described in Policy 4.60.

-	2. Prior to mediation, an initial meeting will be held with the Director of Equal Opportunity.
+2. Prior to mediation, an initial meeting will be held with the Director Institutional Equity.
 At the meeting the allegations will be discussed, College policy regarding discrimination and harassment will be reviewed, the meaning of a Waiver of Complaint will be defined, and the option to mediate the alleged harassment will be explored.

-	3. Requests to mediate allegations of discrimination or harassment (other than mediation through the EEOC Referral Back Mediation Program), should be submitted to the Director of Equal Opportunity within five working days following the initial meeting to discuss the allegations.
-The Director of Equal Opportunity will arrange for the mediation and notify the disputants of the arrangements within five working days following receipt of the request.
+3. Requests to mediate allegations of discrimination or harassment (other than mediation through the EEOC Referral Back Mediation Program), should be submitted to the Director Institutional Equity within five working days following the initial meeting to discuss the allegations.
+The Director Institutional Equity will arrange for the mediation and notify the disputants of the arrangements within five working days following receipt of the request.